aotarola/streamer-api/README.md

 npm run dev
 ```

-To configure the script, you'll have to set the following environment variables:
+To configure the app, you'll have to set the following environment variables:

 * `SFTP_HOST`
 * `SFTP_USER`